genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>
 A>
-A>
 A>6.
 Using the same seed repeat the above for Sidek's cutoff A>
 A>
 A>
-A>
-A>In the following questions assessment we will define error controlling procedures for experimental data.
+A>    In the following questions assessment we will define error controlling procedures for experimental data.
 We will make list of genes based on q-values.
 We will also assess your understanding of false positives rates and false negative rates by asking you to create a Monte Carlo simulation.
-A>
 A>
 A>7.
 Load the gene expression data
 A>